mrmachine/plex-cloud-suite/README.md

 All services can only be accessed remotely over HTTPS.
 SSL certificates will be created and renewed automatically for app subdomains under the domain given in the `DOMAIN` environment variable.

-# EncFS storage on Amazon Cloud Drive
+# EncFS storage on Google Cloud Storage

 The "storage" directory is where Plex Media Server expects to find its media libraries: